joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

       buffCount += bufferSize
     }
   } else {
-    panic("Invalid Key")  //If first block is not equal to the key, then do not bother trying to decrypt the file.
+    panic("Invalid Key")  // If first block is not equal to the key, then do not bother trying to decrypt the file.
   }
   a.Close()
   e.Close()